grinlemon/CLD_Workshop/DOC.md

 ## Put autoscaling in place

 To put autoscalling in place you will have to run these two commandes that will creat an hpa autoscalling :
+(HPA: Adjusts the number of pod replicas based on metrics like CPU or memory usage)

 ```shell
 kubectl autoscale deployment api-deployment --cpu-percent=30 --min=1 --max=4